awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-how-to-choose-event.md

-# How You Decide Which CloudFront Event to Use to Trigger a Lambda Function<a name="lambda-how-to-choose-event"></a>
+# How to Decide Which CloudFront Event to Use to Trigger a Lambda Function<a name="lambda-how-to-choose-event"></a>

 When you're deciding which CloudFront event you want to use to trigger a Lambda function, consider the following: